Crypto traders defy China's crackdown with secretive bets

 Yet the hard-to-trace nature of transactions on local OTC platforms and peer-to-peer networks means it will be extremely difficult for the authorities to enforce a wholesale ban.

-That may come as a relief to global crypto enthusiasts after worries about a plunge in Chinese buying power contributed to the nearly US$1 trillion (S$1.3 trillion) selloff in digital assets from record highs in mid-May.
+That may come as a relief to global crypto enthusiasts after worries about a plunge in Chinese buying power contributed to the nearly US$1 trillion (S$1.3 trillion) sell-off in digital assets from record highs in the middle of last month.

-As to the losses and the crackdown, "I don't care," said Charles, a 35-year-old real estate consultant in Shanghai who asked to be identified only by his English first name.

 Before China outlawed crypto exchanges in 2017, local investors owned an estimated 7 per cent of the world's Bitcoin and accounted for about 80 per cent of trading, according to state media.